Vultures

 PLEASE NOTE: should you establish a restaurant please inform VULPRO with the following details; name of landowner (restaurant operator), name of the property, co ordinates of the site, contact details and any other information you deem necessary.
 This will be included on our data base and the restaurant newsletter will be forwarded to you.

 As South Africa works to reduce its carbon emissions through renewable energy, wind power has become a central part of the strategy.
 The number of operational wind turbines increased from 253 in 2014 to 825 in 2017 and in 2024 there is between 1,148 and 1,722 operational turbines.
-There are currently 36 wind energy facilities / farms and another 11 projects have been approved.

 While relocating eagles to alternative habitats has been suggested, this approach is not effective and could be harmful.
 Evidence shows that eagles often return to their original territories, and introducing them to new areas may result in territorial disputes or failure to find adequate food sources.
 Additionally, disturbing or destroying eagle nests in the name of wind farm development is both illegal and counterproductive.
 Such actions can ultimately hinder the development of wind farms and bring legal and reputational risks to developers and landowners.